pusher/pusher-websocket-swift/README.md

 ## Credits

-PusherSwift is owned and maintained by the [Pusher](https://pusher.com).
+PusherSwift is owned and maintained by [Pusher](https://pusher.com).
 It was origianlly cretead by [Hamilton Chapman](https://github.com/hamchapman)

 ## License